ibrahimFN/fort/README_EN.md

 token                     : Token for Discord Bot owner                     : Owner's user ID channelname               : Channel name used for bot's command channel.
-See below status                    : Discord Bot's status discord                   : Whether bot will accept command from Discord. true or false disablediscordperfectly   : Config for if discord is disabled, whether decline command from owner too. true or false blacklist                 : List of blacklist users. user ID
+See below status                    : Discord Bot's status.
+Can use variables.
+See below status_type               : Discord Bot's status type.
+See below discord                   : Whether bot will accept command from Discord. true or false disablediscordperfectly   : Config for if discord is disabled, whether decline command from owner too. true or false blacklist                 : List of blacklist users. user ID